 For over 50 years (!), an AA chapter has met at the Parish Hall for a weekly meeting.
-More recently, an NA group has begun meeting weekly at St. Philip’s.
 Certainly, St. Philip’s is pleased to support groups that base recovery on belief in a higher power.

 Jesus was concerned about the most vulnerable in society and showed a concern for women’s physical and emotional safety and well-being that was unusual in his time.
 Each year, St. Philip’s participates in a walk/run and raises funds to support Safe Passage, a service organization that provides housing and assistance to women and children who experience domestic violence.

 The Easthampton Community Center, Inc. provides services and assistance to residents of the greater Easthampton area through its Food Pantry, Community Care Kitchen, and Clothing Closet.

 As part of St. Philip’s longstanding concern for food insecurity and helping children in need, we provide dependable support to the Center’s mission through weekly donations of food and diapers.
 During summers and school holidays, when children are not getting meals at school, we provide additional food as requested by the Center.
 Every Christmas, St. Philip’s sets up a “Giving Tree” in its vestibule adorned with paper ornaments made by our Sunday School children, which give the gender and size of a child needing a Christmas present.
 For Christmas 2018, St. Philip’s gave 60 pairs of pajamas and socks.
 The year before, we gave warm hats, mittens, scarves and socks.
 After our twice yearly women’s clothing consignment sale, we give unsold items to the Center.